The Northern School of Art: Campuses and buildings

-The school of art currently has three campuses, one in Middlesbrough, one in Church Square, Hartlepool and a second Hartlepool Campus located on Church Street.
+The college of art currently has three campuses, one in Middlesbrough, one in Church Square, Hartlepool and a second Hartlepool Campus located on Church Street.

 Middlesbrough

 The new £14 million Middlesbrough-based campus opened in September 2021 and is a purpose-built, three-storey building located in the town centre on Newport Road.
 It is adjacent to a Sainsbury's supermarket and within a short walking distance of both the bus and railway stations.
 The Middlesbrough campus offers Access to HE, A-levels and UAL Diploma qualifications through a range of creative art & design courses.

 Hartlepool

 Church Square

 The college has operated continuously in its present Hartlepool spot since 1938, despite a 1966 fire.
 It is located off Church Street (A178) at the junction of the A689 (Stockton Street) and A178, and near the railway station.

 Church Street Campus

 Opening in 2017, the Church street campus was the first phase of the School's £11 million development in Hartlepool.
 The new campus is now host to courses such as Commercial Photography, Production Design for Stage and Screen, Film and Theatre Production, Costume design and more.

 With the development of the new building came the procurement of nearby bus sheds.
 The 3000 sqm sheds will become purpose-built dedicated film and TV sound studios with the aim to boost film and TV production in the north-east and create a major industry hub.